sooyoung-kim/kNN-facial-recognition-in-Python/README.md

 ##### CIS531: Problem-Solving with Machine Learning

 In this project, I implemented k-NN to classify images of faces:
-- Found the nearest neighbors,
+1. Found the nearest neighbors
-- Calulated absolute loss,
+2. Calulated absolute loss
-- Performed k-NN classification on a data set,
+3. Performed k-NN classification on a data set
-- And calculated the accuracy of the classifier.
+4. Calculated the accuracy of the classifier